 Prof. Michael Sandel, a noted communitarian who has argued that our

 political debates bracket gut-level values to our detriment.
-Emanuel writes in
+Emanuel writes

 the tradition of a communaritan who believes that procedural liberalism